hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - policy compliance
     - <pan style="color: #bb6600;">process behavior baseline and deviation</span>
     - software inventory and vulnerability detection
-    - forensic analysis
+    - forensic
-  - microsegmentation
-    - used by Zero-Trust model
-    - a security technique by dividing perimeters into small zones to maintain separate access to every part of the network
-    - secure applications by expressly <span style="text-decoration: underline">allowing particular application traffic</span>
-    - by default, denying all other traffic
-    - the foundation of <span style="color: #bb6600;">zero-trust security model</span> for application workloads in the data center and cloud
-    - monitor continuously for compliance deviations to ensure the segmentation policy up to date as the application behavior change
-    - a description of microsegmentation: environments apply a <span style="color: #bb6600;">zero-trust model</span> and specify how applications on different servers or containers can communicate
   - generating accurate microsegmentation policy
     - application dependency mapping to discover the relationships between different application tiers and infrastructure services
     - supports "what-if" policy analysis using real-time data or historical data to assist in the validation and risk assessment of policy application pre-enforcement to ensure ongoing application availability
     - normalized microsegmentation policy:
       - enforced through the application workload itself for a consistent approach to workload microsegmentation across any environment
       - including virtualized, bare-metal, and container workloads
-    - implement micro-segmentation on the network, able to gain visibility on the applications within the network,and able to maintain and force compliance: <span style="color: #bb6600;">Tetration</span>
+  - implement micro-segmentation on the network, able to gain visibility on the applications within the network,and able to maintain and force compliance: <span style="color: #bb6600;">Tetration analysis</span>
-  - Contiv
-    - an open source project to deploy microsegmentation policy-based services in container environments
-    - offer a higher level of networking abstraction for microservices by providing a policy framework
-    - built-in service discovery and service routing functions to scale out services
-    - system faciltates deploying <span style="text-decoration:  underline">microsegmentation and multi-tenancy services</span> with a policy-based container: <span style="color: #bb6600;">Contiv</span>
   - platform processes behavior baselines, monitors for deviations, and reviews for malicious processes in data center traffic and servers while performing software vulnerability detection: <span style="color: #bb6600;">Tetration</span>